 Healthcare data warehouse solutions ensures quick, digital access to all forms of valuable data, from patient history and scan reports to insurance claims and payment records.
 Different stakeholders in healthcare, such as clinicians, physicians, administrators, and claim adjusters can automatically access the relevant information and subsequently provide optimized services to their customers.

 Innovative Medical Solutions

-Healthcare organizations use descriptive, predictive, or prescriptive analytics to design innovative health solutions through data warehouses.
-For example, a descriptive analysis of historical data can be used for monitoring the spread of infectious diseases.
+Healthcare organizations use descriptive, predictive, or prescriptive analytics to design innovative health solutions through data warehouse models.
+For example, a descriptive analysis of historical clinical data can be used for monitoring the spread of infectious diseases.
 Likewise, prescriptive analysis of a patient’s history can reveal other pre-existing conditions, allowing doctors to provide customized health plans.
 Similarly, healthcare data analysts can forecast both individual health-conditions and public health crises by using predictive analysis for future outcomes.

 These approaches rely on DWHs to provide both historical and current data in a detailed, cleansed, and consolidated form.